Residence Agreement Policies and Procedures

 When damage, loss, or found property is within a room and responsibility cannot be attributed to a specific person, all residents of the room are held jointly and severally liable.
 When damage, loss, or found property is within an indoor or outdoor common area of a residence and responsibility cannot be attributed to a specific person, the residence is billed and all residents are held jointly and severally liable.
 Removal of university property is reported to the police.
 Violations of this policy may also result in loss of university housing privileges and may result in university disciplinary action under the Fundamental Standard.

-You have 120 days after receipt of an intent to bill communication in which to request review of charges.
-After 120 days, bills will no longer be considered for such a review.
+You have 120 days after receipt of an intent to bill communication in which to request review of damage charges.
+After 120 days, damage bills will no longer be considered for such a review.
 Your Stanford email account will be used to communicate with you about these charges, and all charges will appear on your Axess account.

 Student residences and common spaces are not intended to serve as centers for private enterprise or personal profit in any form.
 No business may operate out of or use as its base of support any room or residence, including room sharing or renting your room to others.
 Server farms or other electronic equipment used for running a private enterprise or business are not allowed.
 In specified undergraduate residences, students may be allowed to manage their own kitchens for the residents of that house or for Stanford student eating associates.
 In addition, official Stanford theme houses, with the prior approval of Residential Education, may operate theme-related food services to which Stanford community members may be invited.